fastrgv/SliderPuzzles/README.md

 ### Gameplay: crush, cslid, cann (annoying-sliders)

-"?" toggles the help screen.
-The "+" and "-" keys (next, previous) are used to cycle through the large number of predefined puzzles.
-You can reset a puzzle by typing "r".
-You can autosolve by typing "=".

 First, one selects a vehicle or block by typing its identifier letter.
 Then use the arrow keys to move it.
 Note that **manual selection is, often times, not necessary,** as there is an auto-select mechanism for those times when only one selection may move in a given direction.
 For example, cpana never needs a selection (and, btw, it can be solved in 26 moves!).